Enn Tarto: After release

 Having been released from captivity, he took actively part in Estonia’s process of regaining independence.
 He participated in the radical pro-independence movement (while not being a member of ERSP) and was elected deputy of Congress of Estonia (Eesti Kongress).
 Tarto was one of the organisers of the protest march around the Soviet military base near Tartu on 8 March 1989.
 Tartu had co-ordinated it with Dzhokhar Dudayev, who was serving there as the chief of garrison.

-Enn Tarto together with Linnart Mäll took part in founding the Unrepresented Nations and Peoples Organisation, was chairman of the Estonian Society of Pan-Europe, and chairman of council of the Estonian Human Rights Institute from 1992 to 1995.
+Enn Tarto together with Linnart Mäll took part in founding the Unrepresented Nations and Peoples Organization, was chairman of the Estonian Society of Pan-Europe, and chairman of council of the Estonian Human Rights Institute from 1992 to 1995.
 He participated in the re-founded Estonian Defence League activities and in organisations promoting the commemoration of the victims of totalitarian regimes.

 Tarto was elected three times to Riigikogu (1992, 1995, 1999), from town of Tartu or Tartu and Jõgeva region.
 Tarto was a member of the Riigikogu from 1992 to 1995 (Fatherland Union), from 1995 to 1999 (Right-wingers) and 1999 to 2003 (People's Party Moderates).

 In 2005, Enn Tarto decided to leave SDE, which had chosen the line of collaborating with the People's Union (a joint list for Tallinn city council election), which mostly unites former communist party officials.

 He was a candidate for Tartu town council in Fatherland Union list (2005 election).

 Tarto was elected three times to Tartu town council (1999, 2002, 2005).

 Enn Tarto also publicly condemned the top collaborators with the Communist regime and the executors of the Communist repressions in Estonia.

 Enn Tarto was awarded numerous medals by the institutions of the Republic of Estonia, including Order of the National Coat of Arms (2nd class) and the highest award by the Estonian Defence League (Eesti Kaitseliit), White Cross medal (1st rate).
 Valdas Adamkus awarded him the Officer Cross of the Vytis Cross Order.

 Tarto died on 18 July 2021 at the age of 82.